Last Updated on September 18, 2023 by Jo Fitzsimons

 I have a special gift – I seem to have the same number of stomachs as a cow; something that comes in particularly handy when I’m grazing my way around the restaurants of the Prosecco region.

 What follows is a list of where to eat in the Prosecco region.
 I have eaten at all of the locations below.
 If there’s somewhere you’ve tried that’s not on the list below, drop me a message.
-I’m always interested in new food recommendations.
+I’m always interested in new food recommendations (or Prosecco cocktail recipes).

 Understanding the Italian lingo:

 You can find all of these restaurants located on my Map of the Prosecco Region – Google often translates some of the Italian words – they’re all on there so look a second time if you don’t see the one you’re looking for right away.